Dumb Ways To Die - The PSA

-Dumb Ways to Die, the world’s most shared public service announcement, hit the internet in November 2012.
+Dumb Ways to Die, the world’s most shared Public Service Announcement (PSA), hit the internet in November 2012.
 The public service announcement campaign was launched by Metro Trains Melbourne to promote rail safety.
 The safety campaign video went viral through YouTube, quickly being sharing all over social media.

 Dumb Ways to Die was the most awarded campaign in the history of Cannes (with 28 Lions, including five Grands Prix).
 With over 127 million people having stated that they would be safer around trains because of the campaign, Dumb Ways to Die, continues to hold kids and adults under its spell.